6zHAOyi/6zHAOyi.github.io/content/publication/0-BadVision/index.md

 ---
-title: 'Stealthy Backdoor Attack on Self-supervised Vision Encoders for Large Vision Language Models'
+title: 'Stealthy Backdoor Attack in Self-supervised Vision Encoders for Large Vision Language Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here